-The developer says that, along with Assar, it has adopted a holistic approach of sustainability, establishing an exemplary ecosystem for decades to come.
+The design adopts a holistic approach of sustainability, establishing an exemplary ecosystem for decades to come.

 The building itself generates the energy required for all in-house businesses and amenities, without consuming any fossil fuels whatsoever.
 ‘The Wings’ establishes advanced and sustainable environments perfectly balancing work and wellbeing on a triple-A location.